 While the NationPlus weighs less, offers a more secure fit, and has superior grip, we found that there were flaws in the boot that were hard to overlook.
 Wet weather performance was severely impacted by the low flood height, and the wet material leached color and ended up staining the wood floor of our entryway, so exercise caution.
 For dry and cold snow, however, this is a great model.
 Compared to the best-insulated winter hiking boots, such as our best overall winter boot, The North Face Chilkat 400, this boot would not be our first choice for long hikes or snowshoeing.

-The Kamik NationPlus winter boot uses relatively little insulation to make its boot warm; in this case, 200 grams of Thinsulate insulation is included in the construction of the inner liner.
-At first glance, one would be tempted to think that this would end up being one of the coldest boots in our test, but in reality, it performed quite well against boots with double the insulation.
+The NationPlus winter boot uses relatively little insulation to make it warm; in this case, 200 grams of Thinsulate insulation is included in the construction of the inner liner.
+At first glance, one would be tempted to think that this would end up being one of the coldest boots in our test, but in reality, it performs quite well against boots with double the insulation.
 This is due to the insulation which is allowed to maintain its loft, while other boots have compressed their insulation by sewing it behind an inner liner material.
 The sole is thick rubber and gives a good amount of insulation from cold concrete and asphalt.
 There is a thin metallic lining sewn into the bottom of the boot liner to increase its R-Value or the ability for a heat transfer to occur from our feet to the ground we stand on.

 The bottom of the boot liner is uninsulated, instead using a felt material.
 This model is another contender in our review that is comfort rated down to -40 degrees F. We just didn't have those kinds of temperatures in our testing area to accurately verify that, though we can say is that when compared with another 40 below contender, the Bogs Classic Ultra Mid, we would prefer to wear the Kamiks, especially if we had to hop on our snow machine up in the Northwest Territories.
-7 out of 10 points.

 The exterior is built from thick rubber and suede leather, which did not suffer from major leakage issues, though performed less admirably than we would have hoped for such a tall boot.
 The rubber sole and outsole is one molded piece, so major damage would have to occur for a leak to spring there, and a waterproofing agent is daubed along the inside stitching where the rubber meets the suede.
 However, the place at the bottom of the waterproofed, gusseted tongue, where it is sewn to the leather upper, easily allows water to leak through, lowering the maximum puddle depth before leakage to 4.5 inches.
 This is a shame since the shaft of the boot is so high (11 inches).
 While prolonged deep immersions are not what this model is meant to withstand, as soon as water enters by way of the tongue gusset, the Thinsulate foam insulation is very quick to sop it up, making the inner liner cold and soggy.